RackHD/on-taskgraph/README.md

 ### Creating new graphs

 For more detailed information, see our [readthedocs page](http://rackhd.readthedocs.org/en/latest/rackhd/graphs.html?workflow-graphs).

+Graph definition files must be saved as javascript or json files in `./lib/graphs/` (nested directories are okay), and filenames must match the pattern
+`*-graph.js` or `*-graph.json`.
+If a graph is saved as a `.js` file, it should export a javascript object conforming to the graph definition schema.
+If a graph is saved as a `.json` file, it must be valid json.

+Graph definitions can alternatively be uploaded through the API as detailed above in [API commands](#api-commands).

 Graphs are defined via a JSON definition that conform to this schema: